dcdpr/did-btc1/chapters/Update-Beacons.md

    then return.
 Bitcoin transaction is not a Beacon signal.
 1. Set `cid` to the 32 bytes in `txOut`.
-1. Set `didUpdatePayload` to the result of retrieving `cid` from Content Addressable Storage (CAS) or Sidecar data.
+1. Set `didUpdatePayload` to the result of retrieving `cid` from Content Addressable Storage (CAS) or ::Sidecar:: data.
 If not found MUST raise a `latePublishError`.
 1. Return `didUpdatePayload`.

 ### CIDAggregator Beacon

-A Beacon of the type CIDAggregatorBeacon is a Beacon that publishes Bitcoin transactions containing a Content Identifier (CID) announcing an Aggregated DID Update Bundle.
-An Aggregated DID Update Bundle is a JSON object that maps **did:btc1** identifiers to CID values for the individual DID Update Payloads.
+A Beacon of the type CIDAggregatorBeacon is a Beacon that publishes Bitcoin transactions containing a ::Content Identifier:: (CID) announcing an Aggregated DID Update Bundle.
+An Aggregated DID Update Bundle is a JSON object that maps **did:btc1** identifiers to CID values for the individual ::DID Update Payloads::.
-The aggregated DID Update Bundle CID (bundleCID) SHOULD be resolvable against a Content Addressable Storage (CAS) system such as IPFS, while the CID for the DID Update payload (payloadCID) MAY be resolvable against a CAS or provided through a Sidecar mechanism.
+The Aggregated DID Update Bundle CID (bundleCID) SHOULD be resolvable against a
+::Content Addressable Storage:: (CAS) system such as IPFS, while the CID for the DID Update payload (payloadCID) MAY be resolvable against a CAS or provided through a ::Sidecar:: mechanism.
 It is RECOMMENDED that this type of Beacon is only included in a DID document if the DID controller is REQUIRED to participate in authorizing Bitcoin transactions from this Beacon.
 In other words, this Beacon SHOULD identify an n-of-n P2TR Bitcoin address where n is the number of unique DID controllers